HonzaMat/PyOpenocdClient/doc/quickstart.rst

 If needed, OpenOCD command `tcl port`_ can be used to change the port number (e.g. ``tcl port 1234``).

-To make OpenOCD accessible remotely from remote network machines, not just from the localhost, use OpenOCD command `bindto`_ (e.g. ``bindto 0.0.0.0``).
+To make OpenOCD accessible from remote network machines, not just from the localhost, use OpenOCD command `bindto`_ (e.g. ``bindto 0.0.0.0``).
 Note that the TCL connection to OpenOCD is not encrypted nor authenticated, and for that reason it should only be used within trusted network environments.